 It has power!

-When you rub a piece along an animal’s skin, or past wool or silk the amber piece will become electrical loaded and you can pick up a little piece of paper with it.
+When you rub a piece along an animal’s skin, or past wool or silk, the amber piece will become electrically charged, and you can pick up a little piece of paper with it.
 People did not know what electricity was at that time, though it was very powerful and magical.

-For that reason, this gem was for many tribes in the past a spiritual stone with its own soul.
-For instance, the gladiators in the Roman Empire wore a piece of it with them when they had to fight in the arena.
-And the Keltic sun god was called ‘Ambres’.
+For that reason, this gem was for many tribes in the past a spiritual stone with its soul.
+For instance, the gladiators in the Roman Empire wore a piece of it when they had to fight in the arena.
+And the Celtic sun god was called ‘Ambres’.

 False ones and copies